tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 feature-img: "img/ti8teams/ti8header.png"
 ---

-# HELLO PERSON WITH RSS FEED, PLS IGNORE, THIS IS STILL A WORK IN PROGRESS
+## HELLO PERSON WITH RSS FEED, PLS IGNORE, THIS IS STILL A WORK IN PROGRESS

 It's that time of year again.
 Perhaps you already heard .
 Or maybe your weird friend's yearly pilgrimage to Seattle has been re-routed to Vancouver and you're shocked to learn they allow this kind of degeneracy in Canada too.
-Whatever the case, here's a quick guide to get up to speed.
+Whatever the case, here's a quick guide to get you up to speed.

 # The Invitees

 These eight teams were directly invited to TI8 through a new system Valve implemented this year called the *Dota Pro Circuit* or '*DPC*'.
 Instead of the old, ambiguous, invitation process of 'do pretty good in the five months before TI,' players were given a new, clearer, invitation process of 'do pretty good in the five months before TI and don't you dare mess with your roster.'
-That's not to say any team ended up invited due to a technicality, but make no mistake, there exists a vast gap in skill between the upper and lower tiers of this top 8.
+That's not to say any team ended up invited due to a technicality, but make no mistake, there exists a significant skill gap between the upper and lower tiers of this list.

-The beauty of The International is that most of those skill differences tend to go out the window.
+The beauty of The International is that most of these skill differences tend to go out the window.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/vpbanner.png" alt="Banner"></p>